 If material has been previously published it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.

 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the SAGE Author Gateway.

 The preferred format for your manuscript is Word.
 The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
-Word templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 It is critical that we maintain the blinded nature of review.
 Be sure to set the Author field (located under the File tab, under Properties) to ANONYMOUS and remove all other identifiers, such as the identification of institution.
 If we receive a manuscript that is not blinded, it will be returned to you to modify.

 Correct preparation of the manuscript will expedite the review and publishing process.
 Incorrectly formatted documents will be returned to the author for correction prior to peer review.
 Manuscripts must conform to acceptable English usage.
 For further questions concerning style, consult a recent issue of this journal or the Chicago Manual of Style, 16th Edition.